HimanshiiG/TransVerse-Robust-transcription-platform/README.md

-# MLVerse - Hackmania

-TransVerse is a versatile translation tool created by the MLVerse team .
-This web application, developed with the MERN stack (MongoDB, Express, React, Node.js) and Python, is designed to enhance communication across multiple languages.
+enhance communication across multiple languages.
 It supports a wide range of translation features, including text to text, text to speech, speech to speech, and speech to text conversions.

 ## Key Features: